whowechina/musec_pico/README.md

 * 2x 0603 5.1kohm resistors (R1, R2) for the USB.
 * 2x 0603 10ohm resistor, (1-20ohm all work fine) (R3, R4).
 * 2x PJ-313 through-hole 3.5mm audio jacks (J2, J3).
-* 12x JST-SH1.0 4-pin connectors (JA1 to JA5, JB1 to JB5, Pedal, J1 on pedal board).
+* 12x JST-SH1.0 4-pin right angle SMD connectors (JA1 to JA5, JB1 to JB5, Pedal, J1 on pedal board).
   https://www.amazon.com/Kidisoii-Connector-Mounting-Vertical-SH1-0-SMT-Ver/dp/B0CQ28CCQG?th=1
 * 6x JST-SH1.0 dual-end 4-pin cables, 50-100mm length.
    The connector footprint on PCB also supports hand soldering.
 So if you can't find the connectors or the cables, you can solder the wires directly to the PCB.